-In St Helens, there are a range of organisations and groups offering support, including the people's mental health wellbeing.
+In St Helens, there are a range of organisations and groups offering support, including the CAMHS partnership, a group of providers specialising in children and young people's mental health wellbeing.
 These partners deliver accessible support to children, young people and their families, whilst working with professionals to reduce the range of mental health issues through prevention, intervention, training and participation.